INTEGERS, NUMBERS AND GRAPHS

 Slide 10.
 Have the students solve the problem.
 Some teachers like to equate these to number lines, which is valid as long as it is only refers to subtractions and addition.
 Just one of those rules!

 Slide 14.
 Cartesian Coordinate System allows a user to predict how the numbers will behave.
 We are using the example x + y = 5.
 Have the students figure out what could equal five before you click the “play” button.
 If you plot the information on the x and y axis and connect the lines, every number on that line would be an answer.
+This gives a linear pattern.
 Every equation can be graphed.
 The graphs then can provide you with a way to compare one with another.

-Exercise: Hand out the tuning forks and go over how they should use them.
+Exercise (if time): Hand out the tuning forks and go over how they should use them.
 Be careful that they do not hit objects hard as they can misshape the tuning forks.
 Ask them if they can visualize how a graph might look

 Slide 16.
 Even sound waves can be graphed.
 Show students the wave front.